WayneLambert/portfolio/learnings.md

 ### Questions to Get Answers To

-- How does SEO work in React applications?
 - What is the difference between props and state?
 - What is the lifecycle events?
 How do they work and what are they used for?
 - What is a 'promise' in JavaScript?